 Keep Things in Perspective: One co-parenting must?
 Avoid putting your children in the middle.
 Sure, even the most committed of co-parents will have days when tempers flare and old hurts come to the surface.
 However, this is for the two of you to deal with, not your child.
 Plan now for these off moments by making commonsense rules you will both follow, including this very important one: don’t fight in front of your kids.
 Remember, co-parenting is not about your feelings, or those of your ex-spouse, but rather about your child’s happiness and stability.
 Co-parenting does take work (and sometimes a lot of it), but isn’t your child’s well-being worth it?

 Are you in the process of divorce and wondering how co-parenting fits in with your child custody plans?
 We can help.
-Please contact us to schedule your free attorney consultation.
+Please contact us to schedule your initial attorney consultation.